ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Python imports
 ==============

-After the shebang, the UTF-8 coding, the copyright line, the license, and the sections for ``DOCUMENTATION``, ``EXAMPLES``, and ``RETURN``, you can finally add the python imports.
+After the ``RETURN``, you can finally add the python imports.
 All modules must use Python imports in the form:

 .. code-block:: python